 “I see forestry as a key element of a sustainable future on Earth.
 Our survival as a species ties directly to forests and all of the attributes that we depend on — whether it’s clean water, air, forest products or diversity of species.”

-As a boy growing up in Madison, Wisconsin, DeLuca practically lived outdoors.
-His family had two farms in the badger state and one in Colorado, and he learned about the dawn-to-dusk demands of agricultural work.
-They made frequent backpacking trips to Idaho and Montana.
+As a boy growing up in Madison, Wisconsin, DeLuca enjoyed spending time outdoors.
+His family dabbled in farming and he learned about the value of early mornings and the self-sufficiency demanded by agricultural work.
+They made frequent backpacking trips to the forests of Idaho and Montana.
 His strong connection to the woods and the West motivates him today.

 “I spend as much time outdoors as I can.
 I love to be in the woods.
 I do a fair amount of trail running, skiing and cycling,” he says.
 As young parents, he and his wife Denise took their three sons Vince, Emile and Henry on outdoor excursions nearly every weekend to instill that same love of the land.